discosat/csp_proc/README.md

 # procedure 1 (geo-fencing check)
 proc new
-proc block geo_check == 1 1  # block until vehicle is within the area
+proc block geo_check != _zero 1  # block until vehicle is within the area
 proc set sensor_log 1 2  # log a data point
 # optionally call itself recursively if the sensor should keep logging data points while the vehicle is in the area
 proc call 1 2